srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 1. As I outlined above, the input layer is strictly speaking not a real network layer.
 I.e. its nodes are not perceptrons because this layer does not have any connections, and hence any weights, to a previous layer.
-For our coding this means that the size of a node's weight array (`weights[]`) is 0 and that the size of an input node is the same as the *actual* size of node `sizeof(Node)`.
+For our coding this means that the size of a node's weight array (`weights[]`) is 0 and therefore the size of an input node is the same as the *actual* size of a node struct `sizeof(Node)`.

-2. The second major difference of the input layer is that its main objective is simply to hold the input that is fed into the network.
+2. The second major difference of the input layer is that its main objective is stoing the input that is fed into the network.
-But for coding consistency and simplicity I want to use the same data model for the input layer as for the other two layers.
+But for coding consistency and simplicity I want to use the same data model with the same naming conventions for the input layer as for the other two layers.
-Therefore, I use the node's `output` variable to store the *input*.
+Therefore, I use the node's `output` variable to store the network's *input*.
 (Keep this point in mind for later!)

 Next, let's look at the function how to create a *hidden* and an *output* layer.